fvbraido/brazilian-constants/README.md

-# brazilian-contants
+# brazilian-constants
-A simple package to quickly use contants.
+A simple package to quickly use constants.

 Includes: